 Bangers and Mash with Irish Ale and Onion Gravy is a very traditional and inexpensive Irish supper.
-This version uses just one skillet, 10-ingredients or less and is ready in under 30 minutes!
-That’s something to celebrate!
+Ready in just 30-Minutes.

 We met the owner, Russel Singleton at the Winter’s Farmers Market in Summerville, SC and he sells pastured pork at a variety of farmer’s markets throughout South Carolina.
 Check his website, he may very well be selling somewhere local to you!

 All that being said, this meal should not be reserved only for St. Patrick’s Day.
-These sausages are delicious anytime and it’s ready in under 30 minutes!
-Using our own locally grown ingredients like onions, herbs and sausages, only amplifies the flavors of this dish.
+These sausages are delicious anytime and it’s ready in under 30-minutes!
+Using our own locally grown ingredients like onions, herbs and sausages only amplify the flavors of this dish.
 If you don’t have a local farm fresh variety you prefer, use your favorite sausages or even bratwurst in their place.

-If you are not into drinking or cooking with beer, feel free to omit it from this dish.
 If you chose to include the beer, remember that while the alcohol does cook off as the gravy simmers, it leaves behind the concentrated flavors of whatever beer you use.
-So if you do chose to add the beer into the sauce, make sure is it a brand and flavor you prefer.
+So if you do choose to add the beer to the sauce, make sure is it a brand and flavor you prefer.

 - 7 tbsp butter, divided

 - 8 medium Yukon Gold potatoes, peeled and diced into 1 inch cubes

 - 2 tbsp all-purpose flour

 - 12 oz Irish ale, any flavor or brand you prefer

 - 1/2 cup water or vegetable stock